Back to all blogs

 Understanding Advanced Thyroid Markers

-If you decide to look deeper than a standard screen, you will encounter several technical terms.
-Here is what they mean in plain English:
+If you look deeper than a standard screen, you will encounter these technical terms:

-This is the main hormone produced by the gland.
-We measure the "Free" version because this is the portion not bound to proteins, meaning it is available for your body to use.
+• Free T4 (Thyroxine): The main hormone produced by the gland.
+We measure the "Free" portion available for your body to use.

 Blue Horizon Thyroid Testing Tiers